 Moms injured in a car accident often try to continue caring for their children and household on their own, as if voicing a need for help somehow makes them useless or less of a mother.
 Take a deep breath; these fears are simply not true.
 Delegating some tasks for a caretaker or mother’s helper to complete will take some of the extra day-to-day stress off of your shoulders.
 Recovery progresses best when you are under less stress.
 Your extended family, friends and even temporary hired assistants can take care of some of your day-to-day tasks, allowing you some extra relaxation time and perhaps a return to normalcy sooner.

-Overall, the most important thing for moms to remember when recovering from a car accident is to take care of themselves.
+Overall, the most important thing for moms to remember when recovering from a car accident is to take care of themselves, says the expert of legal support in short term disability injury New York.
 Many mothers are so accustomed to being the force around which the family rotates that being out of commission can take a toll on them emotionally.
 The truth is that you have to take care of yourself before you resume being a full-time caretaker to others.
 It may feel like a selfish move at first, but no doubt your family and friends will be there to support your decision and help you and your family move back into your normal lives again.